Full-Teeth Replacement in Miami with Dr. William P. Lamas

 Dr. William P. Lamas can usually complete a dental implant procedure for an entire upper and/or lower arch in a single surgical session.
-To learn more, please contact Lamas Dental Specialists today to schedule your free initial consultation.
+To learn more, please contact Lamas Dental Specialists today to schedule your initial consultation.
 We are located at 2645 Southwest 37th Avenue, Suite 304, in Miami.
 Our phone number is 305-440-4114.

 Dr. William P. Lamas Reviewed by Elena Garcia

 “Dr. Lamas THANK YOU for your great service your dedication and your passion for what you do!!
 I recommend him to any one who is seeking a great periodontist!!
 No case is too difficult or too complex for him!!
 Great office, Great doctor and awesome Team!!“